-You can play around with your one day in San Francisco itinerary.
-Swap out or add, one or two sites or activities from the itinerary above for one or two of the following.
+You can play around with your one-day in San Francisco itinerary.
+Swap out or add one or two sites or activities from the itinerary above for one or two of the following.

 Alcatraz Island is one of the top attractions in San Francisco.
-If it were me, I’d visit the Golden Gate Bridge and go to Alcatraz.
+If it were me, we’d visit the Golden Gate Bridge and go to Alcatraz.
 You will not be disappointed with your visit to The Rock.

 It’s a wonderful ferry ride to and from Alcatraz.
 Once you reach Alcatraz, definitely do the audio tour of the prison.
 The history behind the island and the prison is fascinating.
 It’s an audio tour I didn’t get bored listening to.
 Tip: you can bring your own analog headphones.